eSPEAR Certificate Series Overview

 Similar to other professional certifications and due to the rapidly evolving field of research administration, those with eSPEAR certifications will be required to meet continuing education requirements to ensure their level of professional knowledge is adequately maintained.
 For most active research administrators, this should be an easy requirement and not add additional time to their schedule as activities are in areas where they should already be active.
 (While some activities may come with a financial cost, additional financial investment is not required as there are opportunities to meet the requirements without cost.)

 In order to maintain an eSPEAR Certification, certified individuals will need to attend an update session AND earn a minimum of 10 points each calendar year beginning with the year following the receipt of their certification. (ie: If a certification was received in February 20, 2021, this individual will be required to meet the below requirements beginning with calendar year 2022.)
+Each calendar year the eSPEAR points can be tracked on the eSPEAR CE self-tracking form.

 Both of the following requirements must be met: